-The same can be said for building a direct marketing campaign.
+The same can be said for building and executing a direct marketing campaign.
 You have a goal to acquire new customers.
 You plan the audience, the channel, artwork, etc. These components are prepared prior to the “baking” or execution of the campaign.
 But, when the time comes to sit back and measure your results, are you able to get a clear understanding of success?

 This question is often a part of larger discussions I have with my clients around direct marketing campaign performance and trackability.
 I find especially with new direct marketing campaigns, components such as artwork, format and audiences are prioritized over the call-to-action or measurement of response.
 While it is important to talk about success indicators for the campaign, it is equally crucial to understand how they will be captured.

 One way to capture information is through leveraging the Call-to-Action (CTA) and the offer that will appear on the mail piece to direct the consumer to transact in a meaningful way.
 The CTA is the desired end goal, like “Shop with Savings” or “Call Today!”.
 Whereas the offer lends itself to the hook or rather, the tracking component.

 Think of it this way, if you are offering 50% off your first month’s membership but you include no indication of where or how the consumer can activate that offer, you end up creating a poor user experience with no way of measuring response.
 All of your planning and budget will be lost without knowing how to properly attribute results.